Bizzabo vs RainFocus: Which Platform is Best?

 • You want AI that connects event engagement signals with buying committee intelligence, deal patterns, and intent data to prioritize post-event outreach

-• You're building a GTM stack where event data, sales intelligence, and marketing automation work as one connected system
+• You are building a GTM stack where event data, sales intelligence, and marketing automation work as one connected system

 See how ZoomInfo turns event leads into pipeline.

-How does ZoomInfo relate to Bizzabo and RainFocus?
+Is ZoomInfo an alternative to Bizzabo or RainFocus?

-Bizzabo starts at $499 per user per month (billed annually) with a 3-user minimum, setting a floor of $17,999 per year for the base plan.
-CRM integrations, networking features, sponsor portals, and Klik SmartBadge hardware are all premium add-ons priced separately.
+$499 per user per month billed annually, with a 3-user minimum, sets a floor of approximately $17,999 per year for the base plan.
+CRM integrations, networking, sponsor portal, API access, and Klik SmartBadge hardware are all premium add-ons priced separately.
 RainFocus does not publish pricing; all quotes are custom based on event portfolio size and requirements.
-Both are enterprise platforms with pricing to match.

 How helpful was this article?